When Software Training isn’t Bookkeeping training – A common gap for QuickBooks and Xero Users

 Payroll journals

+In many cases, these are things they could do themselves with the right training and understanding.
 That doesn’t mean everyone needs to become an accountant.
 Accruals accounting and year-end adjustments will always have their place.
 But understanding the basics helps people:

 Spot issues earlier